uc-cdis/guppy/doc/queries.md

 There are two types of nested aggregations that is supported by Guppy: terms aggregation and missing aggregation, user can mix-and-match the using of both aggregations.

 #### 4.1.
 Terms Aggregation
 Terms aggregation returns histogram for a single `field` an array of fields.
-It means for each of the `key`s of the single `field`, what is the distribution of each element from the array of fields.
+It means for each of the `key` of the single `field`, what is the distribution of each element from the array of fields.
 Results are wrapped by keywords `field` and also `key` and `count` for that `field`, example:

 ```
 query ($nestedAggFields: JSON) {